matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 }
 ```

-And then we can implement the `isValidSignature` method the following way:
+And then we can implement the `isValidSignature` method in the following way:

 ```solidity
 function isValidSignature(bytes32 _hash, bytes calldata _signature) public override view returns (bytes4) {